peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

     public PeterO.Numbers.EInteger GetLowBitAsEInteger();

-Gets the lowest set bit in this number's absolute value.
+Gets the lowest set bit in this number's absolute value, in the form of an arbitrary-precision integer.
 (This will also be the lowest set bit in the number's two's-complement form (see[
          &#x22;Forms of numbers&#x22;
       ](PeterO.Numbers.EDecimal.md)).).